scottzach1/Project-Beans/architecture_design/architecture-design.md

 ## 5. Development Schedule

-> _For each subsection, make clear what (if anything) has changed from
-> the requirements document._
+_For each subsection, make clear what (if anything) has changed from the requirements document._ If unchanged, these sections should be copied over from the requirements document, not simply cross-referenced.

->
-> If unchanged, these sections should be copied over from the
-> requirements document, not simply cross-referenced.
->
-> Schedules must be justified and supported by evidences; they must be
-> either direct client requirements or direct consequences of client
-> requirements.
-If the requirements document did not contain
-> justifications or supporting evidences, then both must be provided
+Schedules must be justified and supported by evidences; they must be either direct client requirements or direct consequences of client requirements.
+If the requirements document did not contain justifications or supporting evidences, then both must be provided here.
-> here.

 ### 5.1 Schedule

 Identify dates for key project deliverables:

-#### Demos

-- **TODO DATE** - This demo will enable the software team to ensure that software is logged correctly.
-- **TODO DATE** - This demo will be used to verify safety critical components of the rocket such as ensure the parachute launches as expected.
-- **TODO DATE** - This demo will be used to ensure communication with the rocket over LoRa performs as expected.
-In this demo, we will be testing how far we can reliably communicate with the rocket.
-- **TODO DATE** - This demo will be testing usability and introduce a prospective user with the rocket.
-The rocket will be defused before the demo and is strictly to observer user behaviour.

-#### Releases

-- Architectural Prototypes
-   - The architectural prototype will be completed my **TODO**.
-- Minimum Viable Product
-   - The minimum viable product will be completed by **TODO**.
-- Final Revision
-   - The final revision will be completed by **TODO**.
+1. prototype(s).
+1. first deployment to the client.
+1. further improvements required or specified by the client.

 (1 page).